 Before jumping into debugging our application we will present the different components that make up our debugger client.

 Memory-hex view enables the researcher to have a preview of the memory segment in the process.
 The view has an interactive cursor moved by using the arrow keys.
-This view also allows researchers to edit live memory by entering edit mode with the Insert
+This view also allows researchers to edit live memory by entering edit mode with the Insert key and editing the hexadecimal values and pressing the Enter key to commit changes.

 The log view, as the name suggests, is responsible for presenting the debugger logs, allowing keeping track of the different events during a debugging session.